nandokawka/Turntable-to-Sonos-Bose-Bluetooth-or-internet-radio-with-Raspberry-Pi/README.md

 harder if not impossible at the first glimpse to listen to your records on any playback device in your household.
-This project tackles this problem with the help of a docker container that records the audio coming in from the record player and creates a live web radio stream from it in the local network.
-This web radio stream can then be consumed by any web radio compatible device in the network.
-E.g. you can add the created web radio stream to your Sonos as described in the docs [*Add an Internet radio station to Sonos*](https://support.sonos.com/en/article/add-an-internet-radio-station-to-sonos) or add it to any other web radio application on your smartphone.
+This project tackles this problem with the help of a docker container that records the audio coming in from the record player and creates a live internet radio stream from it in the local network.
+This internet radio stream can then be consumed by any internet radio compatible device in the network.
+E.g. you can add the created internet radio stream to your Sonos as described in the docs [*Add an Internet radio station to Sonos*](https://support.sonos.com/en/article/add-an-internet-radio-station-to-sonos) or add it to any other internet radio application on your smartphone.
 The latter one allows you to listen to your records on any connected bluetooth speakers.

 ### Architecture overview